caaravn/gitnotes/README.md

--> Kubectl get nodes                       -> to see the nodes under kubernetes -> kubectl get pods                        -> to see the pods running on cluster -> kubectl create namespace <name>         -> to create namespace in kubernetes cluster -> kubectl get ns                          -> to see list of namespaces -> kubectl describe pod <podname>          -> to describe the pods and check the event logs -> kubectl get svc                         -> to get the list of services -> kubectl get deployments                 -> to get the list of deployments -> kubectl get cm                          -> to get the list of configmaps -> kubectl get secrets                     -> to get the list of secrets -> kubectl describe secret <name>          -> to see th full info secret -> kubectl logs -f <podname>               -> to see the pod logs -> kubectl logs -f <podname> -c <containername> -> to the application logs -> kubectl delete pod <podname>             -> to restart the pod/container -> kubectl edit deployment <deploymentname> -> to edit the deployment for local changes testing -> kubectl get PV                           -> to get the list of persistent volumes -> kubectl get PVC                          -> to get the list of persistent volume claims -> kubectl exec -it <podname> bash          -> to login into container -> kubectl apply -f deployment.yaml         -> to execute/create the deployment -> kubectl apply -f service.yaml            -> to execute/create the service
+-> Kubectl get nodes                       -> to see the nodes under kubernetes -> kubectl get pods                        -> to see the pods running on cluster -> kubectl get deployments                 -> to get the list of deployments -> kubectl get secrets                     -> to get the list of secrets -> kubectl get ns                          -> to see list of namespaces -> kubectl get svc                         -> to get the list of services -> kubectl get cm                          -> to get the list of configmaps -> kubectl get pv                          -> to get the list of persistent volumes -> kubectl get pvc                         -> to get the list of persistent volume claims

+-> kubectl create namespace <name>         -> to create namespace in kubernetes cluster -> kubectl describe pod <podname>          -> to describe the pods and check the event logs -> kubectl describe secret <name>          -> to see th full info secret -> kubectl logs -f <podname>               -> to see the pod logs -> kubectl logs -f <podname> -c <containername> -> to the application logs -> kubectl delete pod <podname>             -> to restart the pod/container -> kubectl edit deployment <deploymentname> -> to edit the deployment for local changes testing -> kubectl exec -it <podname> /bin/bash          -> to get inside the pod(container)

+  To execute or create.
+-> kubectl apply -f deployment.yaml         -> to execute/create the deployment
+-> kubectl apply -f service.yaml            -> to execute/create the service